Skip to main content

 The treatment options that your doctor provides you with will be determined based on the size and location of the tumor as well as your current health.
 The provided treatment options may include:

-• Surgery: removing as much as the tumor and cancerous tissue as possible
+• Surgery to remove as much as the tumor and cancerous tissue as possible

-• Radiation therapy: destroying and shrinking cancer cells with high-energy radiation
+• Radiation therapy to destroy and shrink cancer cells with high-energy radiation

-• Chemotherapy: Killing cancer cells with powerful drugs
+• Chemotherapy to kill cancer cells with powerful drugs

-• Monitoring: going in for frequent scans to monitor the growth and spread of the tumor
+• Going in for frequent scans to monitor the growth and spread of the tumor

 If you think you may be developing some form of spinal tumor, contact your primary care provider right away.
 If you’re ready to speak with a spine specialist, call 515.875.9560.